Monorapture/logistics-lab/README.md

 * `experiments/`: Testing new libraries or "first principles" logic.

 ---
 *Note: This code is for educational purposes and rapid prototyping.
-For production-ready code examples, please see my ### 🚀 Featured Projects
+For production-ready code examples, please see my:

+### 🚀 Featured Projects

 | Project | Domain | Description | Stack |
 | :--- | :--- | :--- | :--- |